-The Berkeley Institute for Jewish Law and Israel Studies Calls for Applications for their Undergraduate Fellowship
+The Helen Diller Institute for Jewish Law and Israel Studies Calls for Applications for their Undergraduate Fellowship

-The Berkeley Institute invites UC Berkeley undergraduate students to apply for the BIJLIS Undergraduate Fellowship.
+The Helen Diller Institute invites UC Berkeley undergraduate students to apply for the HDIJLIS Undergraduate Fellowship.
 Undergraduate Fellows will have the opportunity to engage with the Institute’s work through academic engagement, professional development, and community-outreach.
 The fellowship position is offered for one year with a possibility of extension, and fellows receive a $500 stipend per semester.

 About the Institute

 The Institute houses two core programs: The Program on Jewish Law, Thought, and Identity and The Program on Israel Studies.
 Together the Institute’s programs promote student and faculty engagement by developing opportunities for research, programming, and mentorship; by bringing visiting faculty and scholars to UC Berkeley; and by organizing colloquia, programs, and classes to strengthen academic inquiry and discourse across the Berkeley campus.

 Tasks & Responsibilities